Infection: Susceptibility to infection

 Pandemics such as COVID-19 show that people dramatically differ in their susceptibility to infection.
 This may be because of general health, age, or their immune status, e.g. when they have been infected previously.
 However, it also has become clear that there are genetic factor which determine susceptibility to infection.
 For instance, up to 40% of SARS-CoV-2 infections may be asymptomatic, suggesting that many people are naturally protected from disease.
 Large genetic studies have defined risk factors for severe SARS-CoV-2 infections, and genome sequences from 659 patients with severe COVID-19 revealed genetic variants that appear to be associated with life-threatening disease.
 One gene identified in these studies is type I interferon (IFN).
 Autoantibodies against type I IFNs were found in up to 13.7% of patients with life-threatening COVID-19, indicating that a complex interaction between genetics and the immune system is important for natural resistance to Covid.

 Similarly, mutations in the ERAP2 gene, encoding endoplasmic reticulum aminopeptidase 2, seem to increase the susceptibility to the plague, the disease caused by an infection with the bacteria Yersinia pestis.
 People who inherited two copies of a complete variant of the gene were twice as likely to have survived the plague as those who inherited two copies of a truncated variant.

 Susceptibility also determined the epidemiology of infection, given that different populations have different genetic and environmental conditions that affect infections.

 Epidemiology

-In 2010, about 10 million people died of infectious diseases.
+An estimated 1,680 million people died of infectious diseases in the 20th century and about 10 million in 2010.

 The World Health Organization collects information on global deaths by International Classification of Disease (ICD) code categories.
 The following table lists the top infectious disease by number of deaths in 2002.
 1993 data is included for comparison.

 The top three single agent/disease killers are HIV/AIDS, TB and malaria.
 While the number of deaths due to nearly every disease have decreased, deaths due to HIV/AIDS have increased fourfold.
 Childhood diseases include pertussis, poliomyelitis, diphtheria, measles and tetanus.
 Children also make up a large percentage of lower respiratory and diarrheal deaths.
 In 2012, approximately 3.1 million people have died due to lower respiratory infections, making it the number 4 leading cause of death in the world.